 Not only in Scandinavia has his music been well-received.
 In the year 2018, he was nominated for the 16th Independent Music Awards in New York in the category of R&B/Soul, with his song Ithemba.
 The same year one of the world’s greatest music magazines, RollingStone India, acknowledged Mpho Ludidi’s performance to be one of the ten best finds at the Live At Heart festival.

-In Sweden, other artists have come to recognize and value his singing voice and skill in songwriting and music composition.
-He has, therefore, had the pleasure of being featured in various music projects, such as Sebastian Stakset's album, Genom Vatten Och Eld on the song, Son Of God.
+In Sweden, other artists recognize and value his singing voice and excellent skills in songwriting.
+Therefore, he has enjoyed being featured in various music projects, one of them being Sebastian Stakset's album titled Genom vatten och eld on the song, Son of God year 2018.

 As One, released in the year 2019, his latest single is a blend of Afro-Soul and pop that reminds of Tracy Chapman’s early music's simplicity and seriousness.
 The recording of As One was an urgent response to the ignorance and violence in South Africa, and with a sincere voice, Mpho Ludidi sings to inspire a new atmosphere of love and forgiveness.

 In 2019, he continued touring in schools around Blekinge and Kalmar county with the band, Unit, and Hip-hop/Soul singer Adée.
 Mpho Ludidi is currently working on his Gospel album (Love Defined), which will express his awareness of God's love for himself and the world.